 The safety and efficacy of cabozantinib in children and adolescents aged <18 years have not yet been established.
-No data are available.
+Currently available data are described in section 5.2 but no recommendation on a posology can be made.

 Method of administration

 CABOMETYX is for oral use.
 The tablets should be swallowed whole and not crushed.
 Patients should be instructed to not eat anything for at least 2 hours before through 1 hour after taking CABOMETYX.